Vacancy AnnouncementVacancy Announcement (VA-18-001)

 |Other:||Practical skills in computer application (MS Office, Internet, graphic design tools, etc.) are required.|

 Remuneration:Remuneration will be commensurate with qualification and experience.
-This position carries a salary ranging from JPY 280,000 to JPY 322,000 per month, which shall be decided based on a candidate’s academic and professional backgrounds.
-(No commuting allowances; no social allowances, no costs incurred for contracting, and no travel to Nagoya will be paid.)
+This position carries a salary ranging from JPY230,000 to JPY322,000 per month, which shall be decided based on a candidate's academic and professional backgrounds.
+(No commuting allowances; no social allowances will be paid).
+(No commuting allowances; no social allowances will be paid).
+UNCRD does not provide any costs for a candidate to move to and settle in Nagoya.

 Application:Please send a completed UN Personal History (P-11) form to the following address by either postal mail or e-mail, detailing relevant education and professional experiences, together with a cover letter indicating your motivation for applying for the position.